sfumato77/Meteo_Cloud_MQTT/README.md

 ## Supported devices
-In general, if the station is supplied with `EasyWeather` software (version 1.4.x, 1.5.x), it is likely that the station will work with this Domoticz plugin!
+In general, if the station is supplied with `EasyWeather` software (version 1.4.x, 1.5.x), it is likely that the station will work with Home Assistant coupled with the MQTT server

 ### Tested